 This alert is designed to give you visibility into the lifecycle of models in the field in relation to your inventory on parts and supplies for that item.
 By comparing the trend of pages-per-month against the trend of inventory-on-hand you are given a visual (graph) and numerical representation of how closely these two trends match.
 The alert accounts for parts that are used by multiple models by assigning percentages based on overall historical use, so if (for instance) a part is used by three models, each model gets a percentage of the value assigned to its total.
 In a perfect world you would use your last parts for a model on the last service call for the last piece of equipment in the field, and ship your last toner three weeks before the last machine is scrapped.
 The goal of this alert is to make sure that you’re moving in the right direction to make this happen.
 More specifically, the goal is to advise you when you’re not doing that well enough.
 Once the alert has shown you an at risk model, then run the custom report inside eAuto to focus on that specific model.

-1. This alert uses (primarily) data drawn from the analytics tables, it is accurate only through the end of the previous calendar month.
+1. This alert uses (primarily) data drawn from your background tables, it is accurate only through the end of the previous calendar month.

 2. Must have been on eAuto at least 12 months in order for this alert to find data.
 Alert will run in 12+, 24+ or 36+ month mode depending on what it finds.
 (Less than twelve months and nothing happens.)